Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

 The weak-coupling analysis above provides intuition for how associative STP biases learning toward anti-causal associations.
-We next test whether these predictions persist in a fully recurrent spiking network by optimizing Fisher information using the exact, simulation-based gradient estimator (Secs.~\ref{subsec:grad-computation} and \ref{subsec:grad-computability}) in the traveling-wave setting (Sec.~\ref{subsec:STP-traveling-wave}).
+We next test whether these predictions persist in a fully recurrent spiking network by optimizing Fisher information using the simulation-based gradient estimator (Sec.~\ref{sec:derive-learning-rule}) in this traveling-wave setting.
+Because Fisher information \eqref{eq:FI-functional} can be increased trivially by raising firing rates, we impose the same resource constraints as in Sec.~\ref{subsec:weak-coupling-prediction}: $w_0(\Delta z)$ is constrained to be balanced (zero mean) and to have bounded $L_2$ norm (synaptic cost), and the mean release probability is fixed during learning ($\langle U(\Delta z)\rangle = 0.15$).
+Although these constraints are set empirically, we note that the learned stimulus-evoked firing rates (Figure~\ref{fig:evoked-activity}A) are broadly consistent with cortical responses to optimal stimuli reported experimentally \cite{gao2010Parallel,hawken2020Functional}.

-We compare three synaptic models: (i) \emph{associative STP}, in which both the baseline weight profile $w_0(\zeta)$ and the release-probability profile $U(\zeta)$ are optimized; (ii) \emph{non-associative STP}, in which synapses exhibit Tsodyks--Markram dynamics but $U(\zeta)$ is held fixed and only $w_0(\zeta)$ is learned; and (iii) \emph{static} synapses without STP dynamics.
+We compare three synaptic models: (i) \emph{associative STP}, in which both the postsynaptic weight profile $w_0(\Delta z)$ and the release-probability profile $U(\Delta z)$ are optimized; (ii) \emph{non-associative STP}, in which synapses exhibit Tsodyks--Markram dynamics but $U(\Delta z)$ is held fixed and only $w_0(\Delta z)$ is learned; and (iii) \emph{static} synapses without STP dynamics.
+For reference, we also report the initial network before optimization (init).

-After learning, networks with associative STP exhibit a pronounced ramping of stimulus-evoked activity: within each stimulus epoch, firing rates increase toward the latter part of the traveling bump, effectively emphasizing stimulus offsets (Figure~\ref{fig:evoked-activity}A).
-In contrast, non-associative STP and static synapses do not develop robust ramping; instead, learning primarily redistributes activity away from the instantaneous input peak toward its flanks (Figure~\ref{fig:evoked-activity}B,C).
+Reflecting the anti-causal preference of the learning rule predicted in the preceding sections, learning with associative STP strengthens the latter part of the response within each stimulus epoch compared to static synapses (Figure~\ref{fig:evoked-activity}A, Fig.~\ref{fig:asymmetry-metrics}).
+Furthermore, optimization improves Fisher information compared with the initial network across all synaptic models, with associative STP yielding the largest improvement, followed by non-associative STP and then static synapses (Figure~\ref{fig:evoked-activity}B).